angulardart/angular/doc/advanced/async.md

 [futures]: https://www.dartlang.org/tutorials/language/futures
 [streams]: https://www.dartlang.org/tutorials/language/streams

+WARNING: The advice and recommendations in this article pertain to users of _default_ change detection.
+Components that use `ChangeDetectionStrategy.OnPush` should inject `ChangeDetectorRef` and call `markForCheck()` as a signal whenever necessary.

 In _some_ cases, you may want to inject [`NgZone`][ng-zone] (as a constructor parameter) to control how AngularDart uses [zones][zones] to observe your